OpenNER 1.0: Standardized Open-Access Named Entity Recognition Datasets in 50+ Languages: Introduction

 \section{Introduction}

 In the 25+ years following the 7th Message Understanding Conference \citep[MUC-7,][]{chinchor-1998-overview}, there has been steady development of new datasets for the task of named entity recognition (NER).
-While the CoNLL 2002--3 shared task \citep{tjong-kim-sang-2002-introduction,tjong-kim-sang-de-meulder-2003-introduction} and OntoNotes \citep{hovy-etal-2006-ontonotes} datasets are perhaps the most famous corpora developed for this task, dozens of corpora have been released across many languages.
+While the CoNLL 2002--3 shared task datasets \citep{tjong-kim-sang-2002-introduction,tjong-kim-sang-de-meulder-2003-introduction} and OntoNotes \citep{hovy-etal-2006-ontonotes} are perhaps the most famous, dozens of corpora have been released since in many languages.

-Despite the constant release of new datasets, there is no straightforward way to access multiple NER corpora.
-Beyond random resource lists on GitHub, there is no central repository of NER data, and many of the datasets appearing on those lists are not readily usable.
-Many datasets cannot be legally redistributed (e.g. CoNLL-03, OntoNotes), and some are available only upon request.
-Additionally, many datasets are not consistently formatted---even if they claim to be ``CoNLL-style''---and use a variety of chunk encodings (IOB, BIO, etc.), sometimes with no documentation as to their format.
+Despite the constant release of new datasets, there is no straightforward way for researchers to work with multiple NER corpora.
+There is no central repository of NER data, and many of the datasets appearing on lists of NER resources are not readily usable.
+Many datasets are not consistently formatted and use a variety of chunk encodings (IOB, BIO, etc.), often without documentation.

-This paper presents OpenNER 1.0, a multilingual, multi-ontology collection of openly-available NER datasets.
-All datasets have been converted into valid BIO ``CoNLL'' format, with the names of entity types standardized to support easy multilingual evaluation and the development of multilingual NER models.
+This paper presents OpenNER 1.0, a first-of-its-kind multilingual, multi-ontology collection of openly-available human-annotated NER datasets to enable painless research into NER beyond the scale of a single corpus.
+OpenNER is the largest collection of human-annotated NER data created to-date.
+As new datasets are created and released, we intend for OpenNER to grow in the number of languages covered.

+The process of creating OpenNER is shown in Figure~\ref{fig:openner-flowchart}.
+We release OpenNER in two versions.
+The \emph{standardized} version contains all datasets in their original named entity ontologies, with the entity type names mapped to a standard set (e.g. \texttt{PER} is used for ``person'' in all datasets).
+The \emph{core types} version contains all datasets but only includes person, location, and organization entity types.

+OpenNER is released at \url{https://github.com/bltlab/open-ner}.
+The repository contains all code needed to assemble and preprocess all datasets.
+The repository README contains links to where any other copies of the data are hosted (Hugging Face, etc.).
+The OpenNER collection is licensed under the Creative Commons CC BY license; however, all datasets contained in it are licensed under their own licensing terms, some of which prohibit commercial usage.